mathieu-benoit/dot-net-on-azure-function-app/README.md

 # Other Misc DevOps practices implemented

 - GitHub as source control to leverage key features for collaboration such as feature-branch with pull request, etc.
-- CI/CD definitions as Code with the exported json file of the Build and Release Definitions
+- CI/CD definitions as Code with the exported yaml/json file of the Build and Release Definitions respectively

 # Alternatives and potential further considerations